lake-wg/authz/draft-ietf-lake-authz.md

 * H_handshake is the hash of EDHOC message_1, calculated from the associated voucher request, see {{voucher_request}}.

-## Reverse use with U as Responder {#reverse-u-responder}
+## Reverse flow with U as Responder {#reverse-u-responder}

 This section presents a protocol variant in which U is the EDHOC Responder.
 This may allow optimizations in certain constrained network technologies.
 For example, one use case is having V broadcast message_1, to which U responds with a message_2 whose EAD_2 field contains Voucher_Info.

-This is different from the EDHOC reverse message flow defined in {{Appendix A.2.2 of RFC9528}}, since we make no assumption about whether U or V is a CoAP server.
+Note that this is different from the EDHOC reverse message flow defined in {{Appendix A.2.2 of RFC9528}}, since we make no assumption about whether U or V is a CoAP server.

 ### U is the Initiator {#u-initiator}

-For clarity, we first present the default scenario with U as Initiator, as described in {{protocol-overview}} and {{U-V}}.
+For clarity, we first present the "default flow" with U as Initiator, as described in {{protocol-overview}} and {{U-V}}.
 Note that Voucher_Info and Voucher are carried in EDHOC message_1 and message_2, respectively.

 ~~~~~~~~~~~ aasvg